Device detection

 This command becomes available after you have installed both the DeviceAtlas and DeviceAtlas Update modules.

-The DeviceAtlas update module will update its database based on the interval you specifed in the configuration.
+The DeviceAtlas update module will update its database based on the interval you specified in the configuration.
 You can also force an update by specifying the time you would like the update to run, for example, 5 minutes from now.
 If you don’t specify a time, or set the update delay to zero, the update will run immediately.
 The delay time you specify cannot exceed the time until the next regular update.

 In this example, we want the update to run 5 minutes from now so we specify 5m